ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 30-Notes.md

 ### 3. Zcashd Updates

-  Steven 10:30 - "Over the last couple of weeks we've had some folks on PTO, we did some work on cxx.rs which we're using to replace handwired FFI between Rust and c++ with something that should be more safe.
-If I understand correctly it generates a bit of the FFI stubs perhaps, str4d was working on that prior to going on PTO."
+  Steven 10:30 - "Over the last couple of weeks we've had some folks on PTO, we did some work on cxx.rs which we're using to replace handwired FFI between Rust and C++ with something that should be more safe.
+If I understand correctly it generates a bit of the FFI stubs perhaps, Str4d was working on that prior to going on PTO."

   11:05 - "We've updated the Zcash address to allow for parser errors to be exposed which is pretty handy for people looking to parse addresses.
-We intergrated something called cargo-vet which if i understand correctly is a way to establish your dependencies are correct."
+We integrated something called cargo-vet which if i understand correctly is a way to establish your dependencies are correct."

-  "We have been working on the recursion related API's in Halo and for some time we paused work on it because we didn't want our CI to been in any state of Flux around the NU5 activation.
+  "We have been working on the recursion related API's in Halo and for some time we paused work on it because we didn't want our CI to been in any state of flux around the NU5 activation.
 We have been working on really substantial update to our CI system to improve reliability and build/test times."

   "That's getting really close, should have it deployed any day now and we are looking forward to that, there will be some incremental improvements.
 This is a long term project that we are about to deploy so it should make everyone really happy that builds & runs Zcashd and submits PR's."